openclarity/functionclarity/README.md

 ```shell
 function-clarity sign aws image <image url> --flags
 ```
----

-**NOTE**:
-In case a default config file exists (under ~/.fc) it will be used, in case a custom config file is presented it will be used, if flags are presented that will take precedence.

----
 below is the optional flags that the command uses.
 | flag | Description |
 | --- | --- |